 Meal Prep and Storage

-- To Store: Cooked basmati rice will keep well in an airtight container in the fridge for up to 4-5 days.
+- Storage: Cooked basmati rice will keep well in an airtight container in the fridge for up to 4-5 days.

-- To Freeze: Leftover rice can also be frozen in a freezer-safe bag or storage container for up to 4-6 months.
+- Freezing: Freeze leftover rice in a freezer-safe bag or storage container for up to 4-6 months.
 Portioning out individual servings ahead of time will help with thawing and single-serving use.

-- To Reheat: Leftover rice is best reheated in the microwave, with a few tablespoons of water sprinkled throughout to help rehydrate it.
+- Reheating: Leftover rice is best reheated in the microwave, with a few tablespoons of water sprinkled throughout to help rehydrate it.
 Warm it 30 seconds at a time, stirring between, until soft and heated through.

 FAQs